Universal Access & the Arts

 To realize Raleigh’s Creative Life Vision, one of the key strategies is to improve the inclusion of people with disabilities in the arts.
 The Raleigh Arts Plan echoes the Creative Life Vision with a goal that Raleigh become a national model for arts accessibility and inclusion for Deaf and disability communities.
 Universal Access & the Arts comprises initiatives developed to achieve that goal.

-Arts Learning Community For Universal Access
+Arts Learning Community for Universal Access

 In 2015 the City of Raleigh Arts Commission and United Arts Council of Raleigh and Wake County partnered on a new initiative to increase the engagement of people with disabilities in the arts.
-The Arts Learning Community for Universal Access consists of arts organizations that collaborate to advocate for and improve access to the arts for Deaf and disability community members.
+The Arts Learning Community for Universal Access consists of arts and cultural organizations that collaborate to advocate for and improve access to the arts for Deaf and disability community members.

 - Arts Access represented by Betsy Ludwig*